Adam-Lechnos/windows-enforcer/README.md

 This is where automation and enforcement scripts are synchronized to Windows client hosts within Damo.net.

+### How the process works
+The file will first create and copy itself to `C:\scripts\batch`, then kick off the file sync between the NAS enforcement folder and the `C:\scripts` folder locally.
+Once syncing completes, all the required files, scripts, and scheduled tasks will be created and then executed.

+The 'First Run Enforcement Checks' scheduled task re-runs the above process from within the scripts folder every startup, and then every 2 hours indefinitely.
+Any changes made to the scripts directory will automatically be copied to the clients, enabling a method for centrally managing Windows hosts.
+All scheduled tasks are located within the newly created `Damo.net` folder. (within the Task Scheduler program)

 ### Target Host Pre-reqs
 1. [Winget](https://learn.microsoft.com/en-us/windows/package-manager/winget/) and [OpenSSL](https://winstall.app/apps/ShiningLight.OpenSSL) are installed
    1. [robocopy](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/robocopy) is also required but should be already included in Windows 10 or higher by default